yorickpeterse/yorickpeterse.com/content/index.md

 ---

 I am a programmer and general geek living in The Netherlands.
-My primary language of choice is Ruby, although I'm also proficient in other languages such as C/C++, JavaScript, and Rust.

-I'm currently employed by [GitLab][gitlab] where I work on improving performance of GitLab as well as improving Rubinius in general.
-I am currently not interested in any job offers.
-I also don't do business with recruiters, so please don't bother contacting me if you're a recruiter.
+My primary languages of choice are Ruby, Rust, and C/C++.
+I'm currently employed by [GitLab][gitlab] to improve performance of GitLab and work on Rubinius.
+I am currently **not** interested in any job offers.

 In my spare time I mostly work on free and open source software.
 Some of these projects include (but are not limited to):